fivetran/dbt_linkedin/README.md

     linkedin_ads__use_local_currency: True # false by default -- uses USD
 ```

-Note: It should be noted that conversions are only reported in the local currency and are brought into our models as `conversion_value_in_local_currency`.
+**Note**: Unlike cost, conversion values are only available in the local currency.
+The package will only use the `conversion_value_in_local_currency` field for conversion values, while it may draw from the `cost_in_local_currency` and `cost_in_usd` source fields for cost.

 ### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
+By default, this package will select `clicks`, `impressions`, `cost`, `conversion_value_in_local_currency`, and `total_conversions` (as well as fields set via `linkedin_ads__conversion_fields` in the next section) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

 ```yml
 # dbt_project.yml